BernieSumption/EasyDB/README.md

 Use `fetchOne()` to get the first record.

-Each fall to `filter(...)` returns a new immutable instance of `Filterable`, so you can create and store filters then use them in different ways:
+Each call to `filter`, `orderBy` and `limit` returns a new immutable instance of `QueryBuilder`, so you can create and store filters then use them in different ways:

 <!---query-shared--->
 ```swift